bburns/LanguageModels/doc/report/Report.md

 results in the literature, the GRU RNN is expected to offer the best performance for a given amount of computation [cite!].

--->>>diagrams of fnn, rnn, lstm, gru - grab from good site
+-->>>diagrams of fnn, rnn, lstm, gru - grab from good site?

 ### Metrics